 On December 31, 2020, we issued an aggregate of 7,187,500 founder shares to our sponsor for a total subscription price of \$25,000, or approximately \$0.003 per share.
 Such shares are fully paid.
-On [], 2021, our sponsor transferred an aggregate of 75,000 founder shares to our independent director nominees.
+In February 2021, our sponsor transferred an aggregate of 75,000 founder shares to our independent directors.
+Additionally, on February 23, 2021, we issued an additional 1,437,500 Class B ordinary shares to our sponsor (which is treated as a recapitalization for accounting purposes), which resulted in the sponsor holding 8,550,000 founder shares.
 We refer to these shares collectively throughout this prospectus as the "founder shares."
-The founder shares held by our sponsor include an aggregate of up to 937,500 shares subject to forfeiture to the extent that the underwriters' option to purchase additional units is not exercised in full, so that our initial shareholders will own 20% of our issued and outstanding shares after this offering (assuming they do not purchase units in this offering).
+The founder shares held by our sponsor include an aggregate of up to 1,125,000 shares subject to forfeiture to the extent that the underwriters' option to purchase additional units is not exercised in full, so that our initial shareholders will own 20% of our issued and outstanding shares after this offering (assuming they do not purchase units in this offering).
 Neither our initial shareholders nor any member of our management team has indicated any intention to purchase units in this offering, other than as disclosed in this prospectus.